ml4ai/nli4wills-corpus/docs/index.md

 The corpus is released in the `data/` directory as a 1.8MB .zip file:
 `corpus.zip`

-Code to preprocess the data and then fine-tune the models (as described in the EMNLP paper) are provided under the `src/` directory.
+See the [README](../README.md) for background and instructions for using the Code to pre=process the data and then fine-tune the models (as described int he EMNLP paper).

 # Disclaimer